yamanoku/vuefes-japan-2023/pages/en.md

 While client-side routing has become more convenient and accessible, there are accessibility issues that can be overlooked due to this technology.
 Next, we will introduce these issues and discuss potential solutions.

-### Support Technologies May Not Detect Changes
+### Assistive Technologies May Not Detect Changes

-Firstly, there is an issue where support technologies may not detect what has changed.
+Firstly, there is an issue where assistive technologies may not detect what has changed.
 This is one of the most difficult problems to notice when considering the accessibility of page transitions.

+Assistive technology refers to the collective term for hardware and software used as aids to help people with disabilities utilize and operate web.

 Although visually it might be clear which part of the screen has changed during a client-side routing transition, users who rely on assistive technologies to navigate the page may find it difficult to notice these changes.